CZ-NIC/knot/doc/reference.rst

 for zones.

 If multiple keystores are specified, private keys for signing are looked up in all of them.
-But newly generated keys are stored in the first one in the specified order.
+But newly generated keys are stored in the first one (or in the first one without enabled :ref:`keystore_ksk-only` in the case of a new ZSK) in the specified order.

 ..
 NOTE::
    If multiple keystores are configured and a zone is being restored